Logo L&E Global

 K. Would any of the above answers change if the remote worker (a) is a citizen of your country, or (b) engages in activity interacting with the local market?

-a) Yes, the situation would be very different for Czech citizens due to the application of Czech law.
-Also, if the employee is a Czech citizen, he/she will most likely be treated as a Czech resident (for tax purposes) and subject to unlimited taxation in the Czech Republic.
-Methods to settle Czech employment taxes (i.e. via annual personal income tax return, or via monthly payroll tax withholdings, payable by the employer) depend greatly on the exact circumstances of the particular situation.
+a) The Czech citizenship itself does not determine the applicable law and relations with employees of Czech citizenship.
+They may, upon agreement, be governed by other than Czech law.
+However, if there is no agreement on the applicable law, the employment will be governed by the law of the country where the work is usually performed.
+If the employee is a Czech citizen and performs work in the Czech Republic, they will most likely be regarded as a Czech resident for tax purposes, subjecting them to unlimited taxation in the Czech Republic.
+Methods to settle Czech employment taxes (i.e. via annual personal income tax return, or via monthly payroll tax withholdings, payable by the employer) depend on the specific circumstances of the individual case.

-The employee will most likely be subject to the Czech social security and health insurance scheme also, which would result in the need for the foreign employer to register and fulfill the related obligations.
+Additionally, the employee will most likely be subject to the Czech social security and health insurance scheme, which would also result in the need for the foreign employer to register and fulfill the related obligations.

 b) Yes, interaction with the local market would have a significant impact on the work permit requirement and application of Czech employment law, and, as a result, there is a greater risk of creating a permanent establishment (“dependent agent permanent establishment”); and so, it would largely depend on the exact nature, frequency, etc. of the “interaction”.